Army Men: Sarge's Heroes: Critical response

-The camera was panned.
-It was commonly derided for its floaty movement and failure to keep up with sudden turnarounds and increases in movements in a short enough amount of time, causing an inability to position the character to see attacking out-of-sight enemies and, thus, injuries by them.
-As a consequence, to avoid the shots of a bombardment of enemies, the easy-to-use auto-aim of the default weapon was not only useful but also necessary, according to Austin, Axel, Boyer and Lopez.
-Scary Larry explained the player would have to run in circles.
-Although citing other "decent" 3D games were marred by a poor camera, Chick was surprised these issues persisted in the Snap-To feature, and particularly noted their harm on the multiplayer mode, requiring the frequent activation of the over-the-top radar.
+The controls were widely labeled extremely slow, unresponsive, imprecise, cumbersome, and loose.
+The most condemned specific was turning.
+Critics argued that it took too long to turn around for the player character to be positioned against the attacking enemies.
+The camera was also panned as well.
+It was commonly derided for its floaty movement and failure to keep up with sudden turnarounds and increases in movements in a short-enough amount of time, causing an inability to position the character to see attacking out-of-sight enemies and, thus, injuries by them.
+As a consequence, to avoid the shots of a bombardment of enemies, the easy-to-use auto-aim of the default weapon was not only useful but also necessary.
 A few critics explained the biggest cause of frustration was the combination of controls and camera problems.
-Lopez provided a detailed summary of this in his Nintendo 64 review: